 “Get me off the Grackle?
 The Grackle was a blessing!
 When the hatch opened, I felt I was given a second chance.
 A chance I would use to clear the world of your callous ego, Sylvia, your selfish disregard.
 I made the Grackle my tool.
 I’m the reason the Grackle continued after you!
 I told them all about you: that your hold was full of weapons—even after your delivery in Stilt City; that you were supplying rebels up and down the coast on this side of the ocean; that you were a crazy idealist who would stop at nothing to support the overthrow of Authority power; that you had a shipment of valuable metals aboard and would make for the fattest of prizes.
 I told them anything they needed to hear to keep them in pursuit.”

-“Owen… I didn’t know…” Her thumb fell off the transmitter.
+“Owen . . .
+I didn’t know . . .”
+Her thumb fell off the transmitter.
 The radio remained dead for a few seconds.

-The radio dial re-lit. “…The worst thing now isn’t you leaving me to die a second time.
+The radio dial re-lit. “. . .
+The worst thing now isn’t you leaving me to die a second time.
 I made my peace with death when you murdered me the first time.
 No, the worst thing is that there turned out to be no purpose to my second chance.
 There was no purpose to anything.
-Redeemed from drowning, I knew what my life was for: my story was to be left for dead, and then rise again to take you down Sylvia.
-But now… now you’ve shown me there is no narrative.
+Redeemed from drowning, I knew what my life was for: my story was to be left for dead, and then rise again to take you down, Sylvia.
+But now . . . now you’ve shown me there is no narrative.
 No plot.
 No arc.
 The world is nothing.
 Nothing but random chance, and long odds.
 And all of us are balanced precariously over a pit of ever-deeper nothingness that we all fall into eventually.

-“…Everyone eventually.
+“. . .
+Everyone eventually.
 But for me, the pit is only a few seconds away now.
-Know this Sylvia: even now if I had one last chance, one last torpedo or any weapon I could reach you with at all, I would take that shot.
+Know this, Sylvia: even now if I had one last chance, one last torpedo or any weapon I could reach you with at all, I would take that shot.
 I’d make firing on you my last act, if that was an option given to me.
 But I’ve got nothing now.
 No options at all.”

 The ship-to-ship radio went dark.
 It did not light again.
 Percy hung the mic up.
 She dropped the butt of her cheroot to the deck and crushed it under her boot heel.